-In some scenarios, the remote controller will send a prompt sound, such as the screen lock sound, power-on sound and aircraft alert notification sound.
+In some scenarios, the remote controller will send a prompt sound, such as button-triggering sound and voice broadcast.

-You can access the system settings app from the main interface of the remote controller, and then drag the volume slider in "Sound" to adjust the media volume and notification volume separately.
+• You can access the system settings app from the main interface of the remote controller, and then drag the volume slider in "Sound & Notification" to adjust the media volume and right volume separately.

-4.13 Calibrating the Remote Controller
+4.13 Calibrating the Remote Controller Compass